top of page

 Peeling Back the Layers

 When I was working in show bands, musical duos, or performing solo, I often battled anxiety and a harsh inner critic.
 Despite years of acting, teaching theatre, performing and lecturing, singing felt like a different kind of exposure — raw and unguarded.
-I realised that to keep performing, I had to turn inward.
+I realised quite early in my singing career that if I wanted to keep performing, I had to turn inward.

 Voice as a Vehicle for Healing

-With the support of many generous teachers, therapists, and healers, I began using vocal exploration itself as a tool for healing — not to sound better, but to feel safer in my body.
-Bit by bit, I found a sense of grounding, compassion, and freedom through a deeping connection with my breath, body and voice.
+With the support of many generous teachers, therapists, and healers, I began using vocal exploration itself as a tool for healing — not to sound better, but to journey towards feeling safer and more comfortable in my body.
+Bit by bit, I found a sense of grounding, compassion, and freedom through a deepening connection with my breath, body and voice and ultimately, my sense of self.

 A Lifelong Journey of Self-Discovery

 Looking back, I can see that my desire to understand and open to my own voice has underpinned everything.
 Singing, performing, counselling, researching, communicating, studying, and teaching — each one has been a vehicle for self-discovery.
-Every block, every trigger became an invitation to reflect more deeply and a practice to meet myself with honesty, care and kindness.
+Every block, every trigger became an invitation to reflect more deeply and a practice to meet myself with honesty, care and kindness, gradually learning to love myself back in.

 Free Voice Today

 Today, as a professional counsellor with a Master’s in Vocal Pedagogy, I draw from both personal and many years of professional experience.
-Free Voice brings together trauma-informed therapy, somatic awareness, and vocal practice to help others discover their own path to vocal freedom, self-connection, and strength in vulnerability.
+Free Voice brings together trauma-informed therapy, somatic awareness, and vocal skills and techniques to help others tune in to their own path towards vocal freedom, self-connection, and the evolving strength that comes with vulnerability.

-This work is still evolving — just like my voice and my connection to self — and I’m honoured to share it with those who feel now is the right time.
+This work is always evolving — just like my voice and my connection to self.